AugustinCablant/NLP-Class/README.md

 - **Instructor**: Christopher Kermovant
 - **Supervisor**: Houri Yasmine

-If you have any questions regarding the course or the project, feel free to contact us via email.
+If you have any questions regarding the course or the project, feel free to contact me via email : augustin.cablant@ensae.fr

 ---